Core Business Classes and Competencies

 Bachelor of Business Administration (B.B.A.) degree is offered

-in seven major fields: Accounting, Finance, Hotel and Hospitality Management, Management (behavioral
+in eight major fields: Accounting, Entrepreneurship, Finance, Hotel and Hospitality Management, Management (behavioral

 management, general management, entrepreneurship), Management